Mission Valley Community Plan Update

 Refer to the Community Plan Update Subcommittee page for more information on MV CPUS meetings and materials.

-Online Activity Outreach
+Online Activity Outreach - NEW ACTIVITY!

 Draft Existing Conditions Report Mobility Element

 This report provides the foundation for the mobility issues and opportunities identified in the Issues and Options Analysis available below.
 The content of this report includes an analysis of existing physical and operational conditions related to the mobility system within the Mission Valley community.
 This draft is the initial step towards updating the Mission Valley Community Plan's Mobility Element.

 Outlined in this report are fifteen issues expected to affect long-term development in Mission Valley along with potential solutions to be addressed in the update to the Community Plan.
 Issues identified include connectivity, establishing a neighborhood center/main street, land use, mobility, and the environment.
 The Issues and Options Analysis will provide a framework for identifying development alternatives for the update to the Community Plan.
 Additionally, this document provides an overview of existing plans in the community, the General Plan, and the Community Plan update process.

 Phase II of the update process focused on identifying existing conditions in Mission Valley, and developing a vision for the community for the next 20 to 30 years in the future.
 This was accomplished through the development of two technical studies (Map Atlas and Issues and Options Analysis) and several community outreach efforts.
 Community outreach efforts included: engaging residents, business owners, property owners, community members, developers, and other stakeholders in gathering information on existing conditions, opportunities, connectivity, neighborhoods, strategies for moving forward, and a vision for the future.